Nobel in chemistry honors 'greener' way to build molecules

 “It’s already benefiting humankind greatly,” said Pernilla Wittung-Stafshede, a member of the Nobel panel.

+It was the second time in as many days that a Nobel went to work that had environmental implications.
+The physics prize honored developments that expanded our understanding of climate change, just weeks before the start of global climate negotiations in Scotland.

-Making molecules — which requires linking individual atoms together in specific arrangement — is a difficult and slow task.
-Until beginning of the millennium, chemists had only two methods — or catalysts — to speed up the process.
+The chemistry prize focused on the business of making molecules.
+That requires linking individual atoms together in specific arrangements — a difficult and slow task.
+Until the beginning of the millennium, chemists had only two methods — or catalysts — to speed up the process, using either complicated enzymes or metal catalysts.

-That all changed in 2000, when List, of the Max Planck Institute, and MacMillan, of Princeton University, independently reported that small organic molecules can be used to do the same job as big enzymes and metal catalysts.
+That all changed in 2000, when List, of the Max Planck Institute, and MacMillan, of Princeton University, independently reported that small organic molecules can be used to do the same job.
+The process has also made the production of drugs easier, including an antiviral and an anti-anxiety medication, according to the Nobel panel.

-The new method, known as asymmetric organocatalysis, “is used widely today, for example, in drug discovery and in fine chemicals production,” said Wittung-Stafshede.
+“One way to look at their work is like molecular carpentry,” said John Lorsch, director of the NIH’s National Institute of General Medical Sciences.
+“They’ve found ways to not only speed up the chemical joining,” he said, “but to make sure it only goes in either the right-handed or left-handed direction.”

+The ability to control the orientation in which new atoms are added to molecules is important.
+Failing to do so can result in unwanted side effects, the Nobel panel explained, citing the catastrophic example of the drug thalidomide, which caused birth defects in children.

 Johan Åqvist, chair of the Nobel panel, called the new method as “simple as it is ingenious.”